tomelam/try-world-clock-as-custom-element/README.md

 # Installation of Dojo widgets built as custom elements

+I haven't got this procedure to work.
+I am going to try starting with a simple widget.

 Use https://dojo.io/learn/custom-elements/introduction as a starting point.

 1. Clone the Dojo widget examples: